KChellis/art-store-2/README.md

 *_artist will be able to view list of orders_
 *-artist will be able to mark orders as sent_
-*_artist will be able to sort orders by date and sent status_ *_If I have time I'll add user interface as well_
+*_artist will be able to sort orders by date and sent status_

+*_can enlarge picture in details by clicking it_ *_orders more than a week old will be displayed in red_ *_If I have time I'll add user interface as well_